OverkillGuy/literate-wordle/README.md

     >> print(f"Hello!
 The secret wordle answer is '{answer}'.")
     Hello!
 The secret wordle answer is 'blank'.

+### Solve Wordle!

+An exploration of solving Wordle via statitical brute-force is done in the `src/literate_wordle/sqlite_solve.py` module.
+Pre-compute the scores for all answers for all valid guesses by running:

+    make wordle_solve.db

+This should create ~500MB sqlite3 database for you to explore.
+Table schema is in `src/literate_wordle/db/tables.sql`.

+Some exploratory SQL queries can be found in `src/literate_wordle/db/find_solution.sql`.

+Try the database once created via:

+    sqlite3 wordle_solve.db
+    # Try asking this to list available tables:
+    .tables

 ## Development

 ### Python setup